deepakcern/privateMCProduction/README.md

 . scriptExe.sh
 ```
 You will get output files: step1.root,step2.root,step3.root,MINIAOD.root
-If you are getting these files the your script is fine.
+If you are getting these files then your script is fine.

  ## Submitting crab job
 ```